 The competitive examination is open to both French and Foreign candidates, holder of a Baccalaureate certificate or equivalent and under 30 years of age by 31st December of the year preceding admission year.

-Special exceptions may be granted by the Director of the National Heritage Institute according to age and degree based upon experience already acquired or other specific situations and on recommendation of the Board of Studies within the department of conservators-restorers.
+Special exceptions may be granted by the Director of the National Institute of Cultural Heritage according to age and degree based upon experience already acquired or other specific situations and on recommendation of the Board of Studies within the department of conservators-restorers.

 No individual shall be permitted to take the entrance exam more than five times.

 Seven specialties are proposed for the admissions test :